Fiona1217/Adoptly-Pet-Adoption-Website/README.md

 > - Include all pet data directly in JavaScript
 > - Maintain all filtering functionality client-side
 >
+> All functionality works exactly as in the original version.<br />
 > **The actual original PHP/MySQL version with database connectivity can be found [here](https://github.com/ahrlic/Pet-Adoption-Application)**

 ## 📌 Project Overview